 Lambda calculus

 This representation is the fifth in the compilation chain (see Architecture).
-Its main difference with the previous default calculus is the absence of the default term, which has been eliminated through diverse compilation schemes.
+Its main difference with the previous default calculus is the absence of the default term, which has been translated into option types and operator calls.

 The module describing the abstract syntax tree is: